Sugar beet

 These plants:

-- Increase chemical use and compromise sustainable practices
+- Increase phytosanitary products use and compromise sustainable practices

 - Slow down harvest operations and disrupt onion bulb development